artem469/micropython-mcp4725/README.md

-A driver for the MCP4725 I²C DAC.
+A python raspberry pi driver for the MCP4725 I²C DAC.

 The MCP4725 is a digital to analog converter chip with a 12-Bit resolution on the output.
 The MCP4725 works with a supply voltage from 3.3V to 5V.
 The output range runs from 0V up to the supply voltage.